predicthq/predicthq-kafka-python/README.md

 ## Note

-This library wrapper is using `enable.auto.commit : false`, to control when and why we want to commit messages, it is currently commiting after the successfull processing of a batch.
+This library wrapper is using `enable.auto.commit : false`, to control when and why we want to commit messages, it is currently commiting after a batch was processed successfully.
 If any error is raised during processing, the current batch will not be commited.